+The Closure Property of Data Types • A method for combining data values satisfies the closure property if: The result of combination can itself be combined using the same method • Closure is powerful because it permits us to create hierarchical structures • Hierarchical structures are made up of parts, which themselves are made up of parts, and so or Lists can contain lists as elements (in addition to anything else) Slicing (Demo) Box-and-Pointer Notation in Environment Diagrams Lists are represented as a row of index-labeled adjacent boxes, one per element Each box either contains a primitive value or points to a compound value pair = [1, 2] Interactive Diagram Box-and-Pointer Notation in Environment Diagrams Lists are represented as a row of index-labeled adjacent boxes, one per element Each box either contains a primitive value or points to a compound value

 Box-and-Pointer Notation

-Slicing

-The Closure Property of Data Types

-A method for combining data values satisfies the closure property if: The result of combination can itself be combined using the same method Closure is powerful because it permits us to create hierarchical structures Hierarchical structures are made up of parts, which themselves are made up of parts, and so on

-Lists can contain lists as elements (in addition to anything else)

-Processing Container Values

 Sequence Aggregation

-Several built-in functions take iterable arguments and aggregate them into a value • sum(iterable[, start]) -> value max(iterable[, key=func]) -> value max(a, b, c, ...[, key=func]) -> value With a single iterable argument, return its largest item.
-With two or more arguments, return the largest argument.
+Several built-in functions take iterable arguments and aggregate them into a value

+• sum(iterable[, start]) -> value

 Return the sum of an iterable of numbers (NOT strings) plus the value of parameter 'start' (which defaults to 0).
 When the iterable is empty, return start.

+Processing Container Values

+Trees
-• all(iterable) -> bool

-Return True if bool(x) is True for all values x in the iterable.
+With a single iterable argument, return its largest item.
+With two or more arguments, return the largest argument. all(iterable) -> bool Return True if bool(x) is True for all values x in the iterable.
 If the iterable is empty, return True.
+Slicing Creates New Values